shahanakattil/ai-in-a-day/readme 1-2-3-4-5.md

 - Explore dashboard of COVID-19 data
 - Explore the lab scenario
 - Connect Data Factory to Azure Databricks using linked service
+- Create Data Factory Pipeline to run the Explore the surveillance dataset Databricks notebook
+- Create Data Factory Pipeline to run the Build a risk classifier based on surveillance data Azure Databricks Notebook
-- Create Data Factory Pipeline to run notebooks in Azure Databricks
+- Create Data Factory Pipeline to run the Explore the research papers dataset Azure Databricks for notebook